fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-azure-CosmosDB.md

 Create the Procedure that creates a Document (registers records to Cosmos DB).
 Reference: [Create Document - Azure Cosmos DB REST API | Microsoft Docs](https://docs.microsoft.com/en-us/rest/api/cosmos-db/create-a-document)

-It is necessary to specify an ID that does not duplicate when creating a document to CosmosDB.
+It is necessary to specify an ID that is unique when creating a document in CosmosDB.

 In the following example, the ID required for registering a document is generated as {sensor ID}_{UNIX time}.

 **Caution:**